Let’s make a Needle Felted Sheep or Dog that can pose! Photo shows sheep laying down.

 FELTING SNOW/GRASS: Roll up some of the sparkle wool and fold in the ends.
 Felt it together all over.
 Trim off the stray wool if desired or leave it for a halo affect.
 Make it into any shape.
 This is the sparkle wool after it is felted into little piles of snow.
 When the weather is warm, I substitute the white sparkle wool for green grass wool!

 Congratulations!
 You did it.
-You made your first sheep that is able to pose!
+You made your first sheep or dog that is able to pose!

 STEP SIX: TAKE A BOW!

-If you would like to try my Needle Felted Sheep Kit the link is
+If you would like to try my Needle Felted Sheep Kit or dog kit the link is

 Just click on KITS on left side.